Human, CAT, MT or robot: who translates and writes the best?

-The creative expert: your partner for image and sales
+The creative expert: your image and sales partner

 You’re watching the final on TV – it’s down to the wire!
 Whose voice would you rather hear now?
 That of a renowned commentator vividly sharing their emotions with you?
 Or a computer voice – a machine commentator module that automatically churns out standard phrases according to the state of play?
 A semi-mechanical voice in machine gun staccato, always an octave out ...

-Whether a football final, case study, association magazine or product presentation: marketing lives from emotions.
-Not even the most sophisticated of neuronal networks stands the remotest chance.
+Whether a football final, case study, association magazine or product presentation: marketing comes alive through the emotions it arouses.
+Not even the most sophisticated of neural networks stands the remotest chance.
 Truly captivating PR and advertising requires bona fide experts, artists and luminaries.

 Want original, emotive content for your sales and brand image?
-Spotlight on: as an imaginative director, I help create vivid images in your customers’ minds.
+My imagination creates vivid images in your customers’ minds.